micmay/docker-freepbx/README.md

 # start in foreground
 docker-compose up
 ```
-**Wait for a few minutes.
-The installation of freepbx starts with the first container startup!**

-Once successfull go to http://localhost:8082 for freepbx
+Go to http://localhost:8082 for freepbx

 #### 2nd time
 ```bash